-Every farmer or owner of another business who has purchased MACRS property in 1995 should consider the \$17,500 expense deduction because only the New York investment tax credit will be lost when Sec.
+Every business owner who has purchased MACRS property in 1996 should consider the \$17,500 expense deduction because only New York investment tax credit will be lost when Sec.
 179 is used.
-It should not be used to reduce adjusted gross income below the standard (or itemized) deductions plus exemptions, unless an additional reduction in 1995 self-employment tax is worth more than depreciation in a future tax year.
+It should not be used to reduce AGI below standard (or itemized) deductions plus exemptions, unless an additional reduction in 1996 self-employment tax is worth more than depreciation in a future tax year.
 Also, the taxpayer must be sure not to use more Sec.
 179 deduction than the amount of taxable income from the "active conduct of a trade or business."

-Mid-Quarter Convention
+Mid-Ouarter Convention